Dipolar tidal effects in scalar-tensor theories

 \textit{ii) Quadrupolar-driven regime.} In the quadrupolar-driven regime, taking the prescription introduced in~\cite{Sennett:2016klh}, we split the flux in the non-dipolar and the dipolar parts by defining, \sbe \see and expand the flux around the leading non-dipolar term.
 Using the same decomposition for the other quantities, the differential equations for the phase are \begin{widetext}\sbe \see\end{widetext} As for the dipolar-driven regime, we compute the phase in the Fourier domain using the SPA and get the phase in the quadrupolar-driven regime, \begin{widetext}\sbe \see\end{widetext} where $v=v_f=(\pi \tilde{G}\alpha m f)^{1/3}$.

 \paragraph{\bf\textit{Discussion.}}

 Considering the current bound on the ST parameters~\cite{Sennett:2016klh}, we can determine the order of magnitude estimate of the tidal corrections to the phase, Eqs.~\eqref{psifsdd} and \eqref{psifsnd}.
-As it also requires the computation of the scalar TLNs for specific NS equations of state, which is beyond the goal of this paper, we take them as being of order $\sim 0.1$, similar to the highest relativistic TLNs computed for GR.
-In the quadrupolar driven regime, the tidal effect is negligible and well below LISA or third generation detectors detectability range.
+As it also requires the computation of the scalar TLNs for specific NS equations of state, which is beyond the goal of this paper, we take them as being of order $\sim 0.1$, similar to the highest relativistic TLNs computed for GR~\footnote{Note that the l=2 scalar Love numbers were calculated in Ref~\cite{Pani:2014jra} for some scalar-tensor theories.}.
+In the quadrupolar driven regime, the scalar tidal effect is negligible and well below LISA or third generation detectors detectability range.
 On the contrary, when the binary system is dominated by dipolar emission, the tidal corrections for frequencies in the LISA band, $\sim 0.01-1$Hz, may contribute by $\mathcal{O}(1)$ to the waveform, comparable to the 1PN relative scalar-tensor correction.
 In the Earth-based detectors frequency band, $\sim 10-10^{3}$Hz, the tidal contribution may be even higher, of order $\mathcal{O}(100)$, for a binary neutron star system.
-This shows that while the correction to the phase due to tidal effect is formally at 3PN order, the effect may be larger than the naive 3PN expectation due to the scaling in $\left(R_{A}/M_{A}\right)^{3}$, which can be of order $10^3$ for neutron stars.
-It means that a larger star will have a stronger tidal effect on the waveform, that may be as strong as the point-particle 1PN effect.
+This shows that while the correction to the phase due to tidal effect is formally at 3PN order, the effect may be larger than the naive 3PN expectation due to the scaling in $\left(R_{A}/m\right)^{3}=\left(R_{A}/M_{A}\right)^{3}\times\left(M_{A}/m\right)^{3}$, which can be of order $10^2$ for neutron stars~\cite{Yagi:2013baa}.
+It means that a larger star will have a stronger scalar tidal effect on the waveform, that may be as strong as the point-particle 1PN effect.
 Moreover as it does not behave as the leading-order GR or the 1PN ST contribution, it may be even easier to detect.
 This makes the detection of scalar tidal effects reachable by the forthcoming third generation detectors and LISA.
 All these features make very promising the use of tidal effects to put further constraints on scalar-tensor theories.
-We emphasize that it is crucial to incorporate them in the future scalar-tensor waveform templates that will be used in LISA and the third generation GW detectors.
-They should also be taken in consideration when devising tests of gravity with the GW observations.
+We emphasize that it is crucial to incorporate them in the future scalar-tensor waveform templates that will be used in LISA and third generation GW detectors as the Einstein Telescope.
+They should also be taken into consideration when devising tests of gravity and of the cosmological models with the GW observations~\cite{Capozziello:2017vdi}.

 \paragraph{\bf\textit{Acknowledgments.}}